 • Taxpayer type

-A gst check status confirms whether the GST registration is active, cancelled, or suspended.
+A GST check status confirms whether the GST registration is active, cancelled, or suspended.

 Address Details